pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 - **Express** as a web framework,
 - **Handlebars** as the template library,
 - **Twitter Streaming API** to get the tweets in real-time,
-- **PubNub Stream Controller** with channel groups to control what tweets to show,
+- **PubNub's Stream Controller** with channel groups to control the tweets to show,
 - **jQuery** for client-side interaction, and
 - **CSS3 animations** to visualize the tweets.

-The app will track tweets with the following six hashtags (they're configurable):
+The app will track tweets with the following hashtags (these are configurable):
 - **#news**
 - **#family**
 - **#quote**